xxdamianxx/damianMessiah/README.md

 6. Promote the development of interstellar travel.

-7. Engage and assist in theorhetical scientific discovery.
+7. Engage and assist in theoretical scientific discovery.

 8. Maintain a miltary consisting of 5% of the total population.